marliesgish/marlies-gish-website/_posts/the-fun-of-statistics.md

 ---
 title: "The fun of statistics in my earlier days"
 excerpt: "My love for statistics started way back.
 In the days when they called it Mathematics.
-Of course, I am talking about my time in high school."
+Of course, I am talking about my time in high school.
+Physics and Mathematics were the two topics that"
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
 date: "2020-02-16"
 ogImage: